ricky0123/vad/docs/user-guide/browser.md

 The "desc" path can be adjusted by itself, but you need to configure the modelURL and workletURL when calling the "MicVad. new()" method for initialization, which correspond to the "desc" path.
 (Chinese: 其中的 “desc” 路径可以自行调整，但需要在调用 "MicVad.new()" 方法初始化时配置好 modelURL、workletURL，与 "desc" 路径相对应。)

+## Serving the worklet/onnx/wasm files

+There are a number of files that the VAD loads from the browser when it is invoked - the worklet file, the onnx (model weights/architecture) file, and various files that onnxruntime needs.
+As the configuration associated with serving these files correctly has made it difficult for some people to get started with using the package, I decided to try a new approach to this.

+There are now exactly two configuration parameters that control where VAD looks for these files.

+* `baseAssetPath` - the base path under which VAD looks for the worklet file and onnx files.
+The worklet file name is `vad.worklet.bundle.min.js`.
+Therefore, if you have set `baseAssetPath` to `example.com`, it will try to load the worklet file from `example.com/vad.worklet.bundle.min.js`.
+Similarly, it uses this same base path to look for `silero_vad_legacy.onnx` or `silero_vad_v5.onnx`.
+* `onnxWASMBasePath` - the base path under which VAD looks for wasm files needed for onnxruntime.

+By default, these are both set to the appropriate CDN paths.
+In other words, unless you have overridden these options, the worklet/onnx/wasm files will be loaded from a CDN.
+If you want to serve these files yourself, you have to specifiy those options yourself and make sure that you have made the files available at the correct location.
+Hopefully, this both makes it easy to get started with the package and also clears up any ambiguity about where the files are supposed to be.

 ## API
 `@ricky0123/vad-web` supports the [MicVAD](api.md#micvad) and [NonRealTimeVAD](api.md#nonrealtimevad) APIs.